rudametw/Learning-Git/README.md

 ## `pdflatex` vs `lualatex`

-The makefile uses `lualatex` but the document does compile with `pdflatex` also.
+The makefile uses `lualatex` but the document does compile with `pdflatex`.

 If you need to use pdflatex, you should uncomment the line `%\usepackage[utf8]{inputenc}` in `CM-preamble.sty` which fixes issues with utf-8 characters.